brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ### Multiple Reuse

 The important thing is to expose all the relevant information to users to let them do whatever they want with it.
 Note that `highlighted_print` uses the `fmt`, `index`, and `count` fields of the interpolation, since it is formatting all of them, but not the `expression` field.
 Meanwhile, `into_json` uses only `expression` and `index` — it doesn't need any of the format specifier logic, since it isn't actually doing formatting.
 The `printf` example uses `string` to build up its own format specifier.
-The SQL likewise builds up its own formatter, and binds arguments with a different API.
+The [SQL example below](#sql-statements) likewise builds up its own formatter, and binds arguments with a different API.

 And of course, _all_ of these operations can be performed on the same object (which is particularly useful in the case of wanting to do both regular and structured logging):